localstack/serverless-localstack/README.md

 ## Change Log

+* v0.4.23: Fix config loading to enable file imports; fix output of API endpoints if plugin is not activated; enable SSM and CF output refs by performing early plugin loading
 * v0.4.21: Fix integration with `serverless-plugin-typescript` when `mountCode` is enabled
 * v0.4.20: Use `LAMBDA_EXECUTOR`/`LAMBDA_REMOTE_DOCKER` configurations from environment
 * v0.4.19: Fix populating local test credentials in AWS provider